Leon Goretzka: 10 things on the Bayern Munich and Germany midfield magician

-From representing his hometown club at the age of six, through his professional debut at 17 and to his first Germany cap two years later, Schalke's Leon Goretzka has asserted himself as one of the most talented midfielders of his generation.
+From representing his hometown club at the age of six, through to his professional debut at 17 and to his first Germany cap two years later, Bayern Munich's Leon Goretzka has asserted himself as one of the most talented midfielders of his generation.

 1) Goretzka's got talent

 Already a Bundesliga centurion by the age of 22, bundesliga.com retraces his path to footballing stardom...

 Goretzka grew up in Bochum, just five minutes away from the legendary Ruhrstadion, the home of his boyhood heroes VfL.
 He still holds a season ticket for his hometown club, whom he joined at the age of six and debuted for aged 17.
 "He's Germany's biggest talent in 50 years," said his former Bochum coach Peter Neururer, delighted when he committed to a new five-year contract in 2012.

 Goretzka made his Germany debut aged 19, in the run-up to the 2014 World Cup.
 Although named by Joachim Löw in an expanded post-season selection, the midfielder did not make the final 23-man squad.
 Injuries and appearances for Germany's under-21s meant his next Germany cap did not arrive for a further two and a half years, though he has been a regular since being part of Germany's triumphant 2017 Confederations Cup squad, scoring a joint-tournament-leading three goals as Die Mannschaft lifted the trophy for the first time.

 5) Studious siblings